 St. Petersburg, Russia

 Enjoy several days exploring art and history in St. Petersburg, Russia.
 The stunning Catherine Palace (pictured here), the Hermitage, Peter and Paul Fortress and the Church of Our Savior on the Spilled Blood are only a few of the city's must-see spots.
-Cruise Global, Connect LocalSM shore excursions tours can help you make the most of your time in port.
+Azamara Shore Excursions tours can help you make the most of your time in port.

 Isle of Skye, Scotland